criteo/tf-yarn/README.md

 The cluster needs to know in advance how much resources to allocate for each of the distributed TensorFlow task types.

-The dataset in the `dnn_classification.py` example is tiny and does not need multi-node training.
+The dataset in `examples/dnn_classification.py` is tiny and does not need multi-node training.
 Therefore, it can be scheduled using just the `"chief"` and `"evaluator"` tasks.